IrynaYe/cardano-docs.iohk.io/_docs/cardano/plutus/examples.md

     data List a = { Nil | Cons a (List a) }

-This demonstrates the use of parametric types, where he, `List a` has a type parameter `a` for the type of elements.
+This demonstrates the use of parametric types, where `List a` has a type parameter `a` for the type of elements.
 So, for example, `List Nat` is the type of lists of Peano numerals.